Apply for a Nexus Pass Online

 Save your Pacific Northwest vacation!
 You can now apply for your Nexus border pass online, using the Nexus online application.

 The Nexus One cell phone from Google has the same name as the Nexus pass ("Nexus").
+There is not yet an app for using your smartphone to display a Nexus Pass at the border (neither Android nor iPhone).
 If you are looking for information on the Google Android-based Nexus One Cell Phone, try this link.

-This site is not about the Nexus smart phone nor the Android operating system, although if you travel across the border to Canada, you wil need a spcial cell phone calling plan if you don't want to be charged exhorbitant roaming fees.
+This site is not about the Nexus smart phone nor the Android operating system, although if you travel across the border to Canada, you will need a special cell phone calling plan if you don't want to be charged exhorbitant roaming fees.

 US-Canada Border Crossing Rules

-If you use a Nexus Pass to cross the US Canadian border, you must follow specific border crossing rules and regulations.
+If you use a Nexus Pass to cross the US Canadian border, you must follow specific border crossing rules and regulations from Homeland Security.